National Sun Yat-sen University: Research

 Despite its small-to-medium size, National Sun Yat-sen University has always had outstanding research capabilities.
 The "Asia Pacific Ocean Research Center" at NSYSU is a world-class Kuroshio research center, it possesses the most advanced marine current power generation technology worldwide.
 The "Electronic Commerce and Internet Society Research Center" at NSYSU is the only social science research center in Taiwan that has been selected for the European Commission's 7th Framework Programme (FP7) SSH-NCP.

+NSYSU manages one of Taiwan's three Marine research vessels, the Ocean Researcher 3.
+In 2019, National Science and Technology Council (NSTC) built a new generation of research vessels for it.